 She studied writing with Max Apple and John Barth.
 She and her husband, Gary Zizka, have two children, Theo and Eliza, both formidable writers in their own right.

 Mary Kay has taught writing at American University, Johns Hopkins University, and George Mason University.
 At George Mason, she taught the "Novel in One Semester Seminar."

 She has been the visiting writer at many MFA programs and has been invited to speak at such venues as the Key West Literary Seminar and the American Association of Museum Directors.
 She has written and edited museum exhibitions, books, and magazines, especially for the Smithsonian Institution, including nine years as senior editor at the Freer and Sackler Galleries.
-She is a five-time winner of a D.C.
-Commission on the Arts and Humanities Artist Fellowship.

 Here's a wonderful interview that Elizabeth Word Gutting conducted for The Rumpus, which asks and answers all possible questions.
 Not only that but also I reveal my unified theory of the novel.